Dnyanshree/PatternCounter/README.md

 - Counts occurrences of each unique number in the document
 - Counts occurrences of each unique phrase of three consecutive words in the document

-<br/>It then prints each word, number or phrase and its count on standard output separated by a comma in a new line.
+It then prints each word, number or phrase and its count on standard output separated by a comma in a new line.
 For the purpose of this exercise, use space character as the de-limiter for words.
 String matching should be case sensitive.
 Here are some examples of <br/>Contents of Input document (Input.txt): "1000 a big surprise 2000 hello is a big surprise 1000"
 <br/>PatternCounter Input.txt 1
 <br/>a, 2
 <br/>big, 2